Student Learning Plan

 - collaborative team player

 - successful completion of a background check

-- This internship is intended for MSU Religious Studies majors (although minors will also be considered).
+- This internship is intended for MSU Religious Studies majors and minors.

 - 120 total work hours: about 8 hours/week, but will vary over the course of the semester; specific work hours determined by internship supervisor and intern but it will always include 6:00-8:00 on Wednesday evenings and a 30 minute meeting with Dr. Pulleyking before or after Wednesday evening session.

 - Needed: car (insured), lap-top computer, cell phone

 - Will need to have some availability on weekends for service activities (probably one weekend activity each month).
 Other times will be determined by research component selected.

 - REL Internship Advisor and Site Supervisor: Micki Pulleyking (Mpulleyking@MissouriState.edu)